 25. Generally, Ronald Gintz would meet with potential investors to solicit investments in the Gintz Group Companies, except for the notes issued by Villas, which were sold by Robbins.
 David Gintz and Michael Gintz also met with potential investors, but with less frequency than Ronald Gintz.
 They sold Gintz Group Companies promissory notes by emphasizing the rate of return that the Gintz Group Companies were willing to offer on their promissory notes.
 Except in relation to some promissory notes issued by Gintz Group, LLC, the Gintz Group Companies generally told investors that their funds would be used to pay down-payments for the acquisition of real estate for development.
-The principals of the Gintz Group Companies explained to investors that the properties would be sold at a price more than adequate to repay investors.
-The Gintz Group Companies represented to investors that the amount of funding received from investors was small in comparison to the bank financing necessary to acquire the properties and pay for remodeling.
+The principals of the Gintz Group Companies explained to investors that the amount of funding received from investors was small in comparison to the bank financing necessary to acquire the properties and pay for remodeling.
 They told investors that the interest rates paid to investors was a relatively insignificant factor in determining the profitability of their real estate development projects.
 The Gintz Group Companies explained that, because of these considerations, the Gintz Group Companies could afford to offer generous rates of interest to investors.

 26. Gintz Group, LLC, as opposed to the Gintz Group Companies generally, sold most of its promissory notes in order to fund the general expenses of the company, rather than down-payments on real estate.
-Ronald Gintz sold the CONSENT ORDER AS TO MICHAEL GINTZ 5 DEPARTMENT OF FINANCIAL INSTITUTIONS majority of such notes in 2008, after real estate prices collapsed in 2007.
+Ronald Gintz sold the majority of such notes in 2008, after real estate prices collapsed in 2007.
 Ronald Gintz represented to such investors that the Gintz Group Companies were under temporary cash-flow shortages, and the investment dollars would be used to cover construction overruns and debts owed by the Gintz Group Companies.
 Ronald Gintz additionally represented that the Gintz Group Companies had sufficient equity in their real estate holdings to profit from the sale of their properties.